Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Introduction

-Figure~\ref{fig:EAZY_outliers} illustrates an example of photo-\textit{z}s and spec-\textit{z}s from the Great Observatories Origins Deep Survey (GOODS) of the Chandra Deep Field-South (CDF-S).
-A notable discrepancy between the photo-\textit{z}s and spec-\textit{z}s is observed for a small fraction (about 5\%) of galaxies.
+Figure~\ref{fig:EAZY_outliers} illustrates an example of photo-\textit{z}s and spec-\textit{z}s from the Great Observatories Origins Deep Survey (GOODS) of the Chandra Deep Field-South (CDF-S), color coded by $B-V$ color.
+A notable discrepancy between the photo-\textit{z}s and spec-\textit{z}s is observed for a small fraction (about 5\%) of galaxies, { with some prefernce for the redder galaxies.
 Such discrepancies are often referred to as `catastrophic outliers'.
 These galaxies tend to be redder in all bands \citep{Wuyts2008}, meaning that they are often DSFGs \citep[e.g.][]{Dokkum2011}.
 This discrepancy could be attributed to the degeneracy caused by misidentifying the Balmer break with the Lyman break (or vice versa) at different redshifts, or due to the lack of any prominent break signatures in the SED at all.
 By incorporating additional information at FIR and submm wavelengths that track dust emission, we aim to resolve some of these catastrophic outliers.
 The use of submm photometry to estimate DSFG redshifts has certainly been discussed before \citep[e.g.,][]{Carilli_1999, Blain2002, Aretxaga2003, Chakrabarti2013, SCUBA2}.
+A similar approach was taken by \citet{casey2020}, where the MMPZ algorithm utilized the observed distribution of galaxy SEDs ($0 < z < 5$) to derive photometric redshifts by linking the rest-frame peak wavelength and total IR luminosity through an empirical relationship. \citet{Manning_2022} further applied the MMPZ method, combining it with OIR photo-$z$s in a similar way to refine FIR/mm photometric redshifts.

-However, here we aim to fold independent analyses of optical and NIR SED photometry with FIR/submm photometry in a self-consistent manner, without the need for complicated energy balance calculations as employed by some photometric redshift-fitting codes (e.g., \texttt{CIGALE}, \citealt{boquien2019}).
+However, here we explicitly present the calculation of how to improve photo-\textit{z} constraints by setting a prior based on submm data, and aim to fold independent analyses of optical and NIR SED photometry with FIR/submm photometry in a self-consistent manner, avoiding the assumptions required by energy balance calculations as employed by some photometric redshift-fitting codes (e.g., \texttt{CIGALE}, \citealt{boquien2019}).
+While energy balance can be effective in some cases, it may not fully account for dust self-absorption in optically thick regions, as seen in local ultraluminous infrared galaxies (ULIRGs), making it less suitable for DSFGs with significant attenuation.
 As pointed out by \citet{Nayyeri_2017}, this approach might be especially beneficial for forthcoming large multi-band extragalactic surveys such as the Cerro Chajnantor Atacama Telescope \citep[CCAT;][]{ccat2023} in the submillimeter range, and \textit{Euclid} \citep{Mellier2024} or Rubin \citep{rubin2019} in the optical/NIR.